 PUMA sells Tretorn Group including trademark rights, patents and designs.

-The UEFA Euro 2016 in France proves to be a great stage to showcase PUMA as an innovative and design driven sports brand.
-With an on-field presence of almost 40% across all matches, PUMA’s five participating teams secure a strong visibility with their kits featuring PUMA’s apparel technology ACTV Thermo-R. France's Antoine Griezmann was voted Player of the Tournament by the UEFA after being the top scorer with six goals that he shot in his dual coloured PUMA Tricks boots.
+The UEFA Euro 2016 in France proves to be a great stage to prove why we're an innovative and design-driven sports brand.
+With an on-field presence of almost 40% across all matches, PUMA’s five participating partner teams secure a strong visibility with their kits featuring our ACTV Thermo-R apparel technology.
+To top it off, France's Antoine Griezmann was voted "Player of the Tournament" by the UEFA after being the top scorer with six goals, all shot in his bi-colored PUMA Tricks boots.

 2017 was a success story for PUMA – both in sports and business.
 For the first time in the company’s history we achieved sales of more than four billion euro, while PUMA teams and athletes celebrated major victories all over the globe.